Touriandi Lodge - AGED CARE LIVING FACILITY

 Should you be required to pay the Refundable Deposit you will have three options;

-2. DAP: A daily payment accrued daily and paid periodically, for e.g. monthly.
+DAP: A daily payment, accrued daily and paid periodically, for e.g. fortnightly.
 The daily payment is set by the Australian Government and will be advised at the time of assessment by the Department of Human Services.
+This payment is not refundable.

 Terms and Conditions (RAD & DAP):